The NIKKOR 24-70mm f/2.8G ED is Nikon’s professional lens covering the standard and very commonly used focal lengths between 24 and 70mm.

 Sharpness of the Nikon 24 70 2.8

-This is a very sharp Nikon zoom lens, with a couple of caveats.
+This is a very sharp zoom lens, with a couple of caveats.
 It’s sharp throughout the entire zoom and aperture range in the middle area of the frame.
-But at its wider angles and apertures, the lens suffers some softness in the corners.
+But at its wider angles and apertures, it has some softness in the corners.

 Compared to primes lenses such as Nikon’s 24mm f/1.4 or 28mm f/1.8, this Nikon zoom lens just is not as sharp in the corners.
 With that said, the Nikon 24 70 2.8 gets a ton sharper when stopped down to f/5.6 and smaller – and that’s throughout the entire focal range.

 Between the apertures of f/5.6-f/11 is this lens’ sweet spot, as stopping down further than f/11 starts to result in diffraction.